Tired of keeping up with all those Compliances of NBFC?

 Adoption of any notification in the ensuing Board Meeting & filing the certified copy with RBI |

-- NBS-3 Return: Every NBFC is required to file this quarterly report.
-This return contains information on statutory liquid state investments.
+- NBS-3 Return: Quarterly report on statutory liquid state investments.

 NBFCs-ND-SI must submit the following returns: